Bloodless bullfights

 The arena, named after the distinguished Portuguese bullfighter Vitor Mendes (a personal friend of Élio), had capacity for 3,000 people; although it never filled.
 The biggest turnout was 2,200 spectators at its opening corrida on July 9, 2011.
 After that, each corrida (about two a year) drew about 1,200 spectators, most of them coming from the Greater Toronto Area.
 Among the staff employed by Élio at his ranch was a live-in family that tended to his Lusitano horses, bulls, calves, and breeding cows; and three Portuguese horsemen that prepared the stallions for battle.
 During the bullfighting season, from June to August, Élio would fly in professional toureiros and forcados from Portugal, California, and Mexico.

-Because Canadian law do not permit the stabbing of animals for training or entertainment, Élio had to adapt his bullfights to this context.
-He adopted a technique first developed by Portuguese-Americans in Southern California, consisting of gluing velcro onto the bull’s dorsal and on the tip of the spear (bandarilha), allowing the latter to stay attached to the animal without stabbing him or drawing blood.
+Because Canadian law does not permit the stabbing of animals for training or entertainment, bullfighting promoters have to adapt to this context.
+Like others before him, Leal adopted a technique first developed by Portuguese-Americans in Southern California, consisting of gluing velcro onto the bull’s dorsal and on the tip of the spear (bandarilha), allowing the latter to stay attached to the animal without stabbing him or drawing blood.
 This presented a challenge to traditional bull farmers, who typically identify and prime the most aggressive bulls by stabbing them prior to the fights.

-Another element of Portuguese bullfighting introduced in Canada by the Leals are forcados – groups of eight men dressed in traditional campino (cattle handlers from the Ribatejo region) outfits who grab the bulls by the horns with their bare hands and bodies as the animal runs towards them.
+Another element of Portuguese bullfighting present in Leal’s arena are forcados – groups of eight men dressed in traditional campino (cattle handlers from the Ribatejo region) outfits who grab the bulls by the horns with their bare hands and bodies as the animal runs towards them.
 The Grupo de Forcados Amadores do Canadá was made up primarily of young Portuguese Canadians, and Canadians of different backgrounds.

 After the 2016 bullfighting season, the Leal family closed their arena and sold their land in Dundalk.
 The high costs of organizing corridas (about $30,000-$40,000) and the relatively low turnout were the reasons leading to this decision.
 Since then, the Leals bought new land in Caledon and opened a new ranch where they raise cattle and Lusitano horses.